OpenAudible Documentation

 Quick Start

-- Select: and log onto your audible account.
+4. Select: Controls: Connect to Audible and log into your Audible account.

-- Your book list should be loaded, and the option to download and covert them all displayed.
+5. Your book list should be loaded, and the option to download and convert them should be displayed.

-- Periodically run to update your latest purchases!
+10. Periodically run Controls: Quick Audible Library Sync to update your latest purchases!

 Installation

 Choose one of the installers from the official download page.
-Only 64-bit architectures are supported on x86_64/AMD64, which is most modern computers.
+OpenAudible supports 64-bit x86_64/AMD64 and Apple Intel/Silicon architectures.

-Note: Mac users should open the OpenAudible.dmg file by selecting it in Finder and Control-Clicking the application, then select Open (right-click "Open").
-This is due to our not being available in the Apple Store and/or not having a signing certificate.
-You may also need to update your GateKeeper settings to allow unsigned apps to run.
+Note: Mac users may need to open the OpenAudible.dmg file by selecting it in Finder and Control-Clicking the application, then select Open (right-click "Open").
+You may also need to update your GateKeeper settings to allow apps not from the App Store to run.

 Connecting to Audible

-Note: Before jumping in, its a good idea to set up your main Preferences where you can change the location of saved files, set the audio output format.
+Note > Before jumping in, it is a good idea to set up your main Preferences to set the audio output format and other settings.

 Getting your books from Audible is pretty simple.
 Books can be automatically downloaded and converted to a format that works with any audio player.